harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/graceful-delegate-shutdown-process.md

 - Delegates that have not quit are force-terminated.
 - Incomplete tasks are discarded.

-The length of the grace period is configurable and depends on whether the delegate is immutable or legacy.
+The length of the grace period is configurable.

 | **Delegate type** | **Grace period** | **Default interval** |
 | :-- | :--: | :--: |